Sharp inf-sup estimate for the Stokes equation in tight domains with periodic pillars and some numerical implications: Introduction

 \section{Introduction}

-Microfluidic devices featuring dense periodic pillar arrays have significantly advanced biomedical engineering, chemical processing, and precise particle manipulation.
-A prominent exemplar of this technology is the Deterministic Lateral Displacement (DLD) device \cite{huang2004continuous, McGrath2014, Inglis2006, Dincau2018}, which is widely employed in high-throughput cell sorting and biophysical fractionations.
-These micro-devices typically consist of thousands to millions of microscopic solid pillars strategically arranged in a shifted Bravais lattice to precisely control fluid streamlines and particle trajectories.
+Microfluidic devices featuring dense periodic pillar arrays have advanced biomedical engineering, chemical processing, and precise particle manipulation.
+A prominent exemplar is the Deterministic Lateral Displacement (DLD) device \cite{huang2004continuous, McGrath2014, Inglis2006, Dincau2018}, widely employed in high-throughput cell sorting and biophysical fractionations.
+These devices typically consist of thousands to millions of microscopic solid pillars arranged in a shifted Bravais lattice to control fluid streamlines and particle trajectories.

-While the fabrication of such devices has matured, the predictive computational modeling of the fluid dynamics and fluid-structure interactions (FSI) within these extremely dense arrays remains a formidable challenge.
-Computational mathematicians and engineers frequently encounter a bottleneck: as the pillar density increases (or the inter-pillar gap narrows), standard numerical solvers for the incompressible Stokes equations experience severe performance degradation, often leading to iteration stagnation \cite{Meier2022}.
+While the fabrication of such devices has matured, the predictive computational modeling of the fluid dynamics and fluid-structure interactions (FSI) within these dense arrays remains open.
+As the pillar density increases ( quantified by the number $m\to \infty$ of pillars in a unit length , or the characteristic cell size $\epsilon \to 0$), standard numerical solvers for the incompressible Stokes equations stagnate \cite{Meier2022}.

-The performance of standard iterative frameworks and classical block-preconditioning techniques (e.g., standard Schur complement approximations) degrades substantially in dense pillar arrays.
-The root cause of this vulnerability lies strictly within the fundamental mathematical structure of the saddle-point problem.
-Specifically, the convergence rate of these preconditioned iterative solvers is intrinsically dictated by the stability of the pressure-velocity coupling, quantified by the continuous and discrete inf-sup (LBB) constants \cite{boffi2013mixed, Mardal2010, loghin2004analysis}.
-At the same time, it is a well-established mathematical fact that the inf-sup constant depends on the underlying domain geometry, deteriorating significantly in elongated, highly anisotropic, or heavily perforated configurations \cite{Chizhonkov2000, Dobrowolski2003, sande2025robust}.
-Consequently, as the pillar packing density increases, the stability of the system inevitably collapses, rendering standard parameter tuning ineffective.
+The performance of standard iterative frameworks and classical block-preconditioning techniques (e.g., standard Schur complement approximations) degrades in dense pillar arrays.
+The root cause lies in the mathematical structure of the saddle-point problem.
+The convergence rate of preconditioned iterative solvers is dictated by the stability of the pressure-velocity coupling, quantified by the continuous and discrete inf-sup (LBB) constants \cite{boffi2013mixed, Mardal2010, loghin2004analysis}.
+The inf-sup constant depends on the underlying domain geometry, deteriorating in elongated, anisotropic, or heavily perforated configurations \cite{Chizhonkov2000, Dobrowolski2003, sande2025robust}.
+As the pillar packing density increases, the stability of the system collapses, rendering standard parameter tuning ineffective.